keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

     require 'rubygems'
     require 'keen'

 Before doing this next step, login to Keen and get your project ID & auth token.
-These are automatically generated when you create a new Keen :doc:`project</api/usage/projects>`.
+These are automatically generated when you create a new Keen :ref:`project <projects>`.
 You can get this information anytime by going to your project settings page.

 Define these variables in your program: